sfc-gh-mkobel/na-spcs-intro-demo/simple_app/README.md

 - Run make all

-## Step 3 Create and Deploy the application pck
+## Step 3 Create and Deploy the application Packages
 Run command
 ```
 make snow_create